 Cultural Responsivity Plan

-SCBH updates its Cultural Responsivity Plan annually.
-Please click here to review the Solano County Cultural Responsivity Plan Fiscal Year 2019/2020, which provides detailed information about Solano County and detailed strategies intended tp increase both the access to and the provision of mental health services to under-served populations living in Solano County, and to better meet the cultural and linguistic needs of all consumers served.
+SCBH updates its Diversity & Equity Plan annually.
+Please click here to review the Solano County Diversity & Equity Plan Calendar Year 2021, which provides detailed information about Solano County and detailed strategies intended tp increase both the access to and the provision of mental health services to under-served populations living in Solano County, and to better meet the cultural and linguistic needs of all consumers served.